Our Verdict

 If you want...Consider InsteadPriceWhy

-Same Foresight accuracy, lower price Bushnell Launch Pro $2,999 Foresight GCQuad internals, consumer packaging
+Photometric accuracy at lower entry price Bushnell Launch Pro ~$2,999 Foresight GCQuad internals, photometric spin measurement